vcolavin/blog/content/blog/2019/promise-chaining/index.md

 );
 ```

 It's fairly dense chunk of code that took me some time to get used to.
 The principle of `reduce` is that it takes a list of things and turns into a single thing.
 In this case, we're taking a list of numbers and turning them into a single promise.
-It's a little weird because that single promise is the last in a chain made up of promises for each value in the initial.
+It's a little weird because that single promise is the last in a chain made up of promises for each value in the initial array.

 We start with `Promise.resolve(null)`, which is passed into the reducer function.
 We create a new promise using `logThenWait` and return it.
 That new promise then gets passed to the reducer as the memo, and the process repeats with each item in the array.